 Examining the ways in which land use changes and environmental change impact the forest structure allowed Caitlin to develop this project into a sustainability capstone.
 Communicating with external stakeholders about how tree distribution can inform land management was only one aspect of her project.
 She also confronted the challenge of submitting a scientific paper for publication, but Caitlin didn’t face this alone.
 “It was a pleasure to work with Jody Peters, Jason McLachlan and Kelly Heilman on both a paper for publication as well as outreach ideas,” Caitlin says, referring to the program manager, the principal investigator and a graduate student in the McLachlan Lab, respectively.
 From multiple drafts of her manuscript to meetings with advisors, writing the paper involved weekly deadlines.
 It was hard work!
 “But it provided a great crash course in the long revision process of scientific writing, and the constant input from everyone involved in the project ultimately helped us tell a coherent ecological story.”

-Though she’s leaving Notre Dame and the Yellow River watershed behind, Caitlin will continue to study plant communities this coming year as she begins a Ph.D. program in biology at Kansas State University.
+Though she’s left Notre Dame and the Yellow River watershed behind, Caitlin is continuing to study plant communities this year as she begins a Ph.D. program in biology at Kansas State University.
 She is excited to study the prairie plant communities, looking at ecosystem function and climate change, and to continue the action-oriented research she began at Notre Dame.
 “One aspect that drew me to the program is that they work closely with restoration groups, land managers and other interest groups in order to develop the best ways to protect ecological communities and optimize agricultural economies,” Caitlin says, emphasizing the importance of her past experiences in informing her future projects.
 “These types of challenges are ones that the Sustainability minor at Notre Dame prepared me to confront.”